About

 Meet the Anthropologists Behind Anthrolactology!

 Dr. Aunchalee Palmquist – I’m a medical anthropologist and International Board Certified Lactation Consultant (IBCLC).
 I study global maternal and child perinatal health and health disparities; human milk sharing and milk banking; and infant and young child feeding in emergencies (IYCF-E).
-I’m an Assistant Professor in the Department of Maternal and Child Health and the Carolina Global Breastfeeding Institute at the Gillings School of Global Public Health, University of North Carolina-Chapel Hill.
+I’m an Associate Professor of the Practice of Global Health and Cultural Anthropology at the Duke Global Health Institute.
 Opinions are my own.

 Here’s a link to my personal website.
-I’m also on Twitter
+I’m also on Blue Sky.

 Dr. EA Quinn – I’m an Associate Professor of Anthropology (biological) at Washington University in St. Louis actively studying human milk, breastfeeding, and maternal physiology in a comparative perspective.
 I work with Tibetan mothers and infants understanding high altitude exposure during lactation and infancy.
 Opinions are my own.